 Two-part RCR training consisting of:

 - Online CITI Training.
 A four-hour online RCR training is offered through the CITI (Collaborative Institutional Training Initiative) program (http://www.citiprogram.org).
 This course is available to all members of the University community.
-You may register to take the RCR training modules by selecting the University of Connecticut Storrs from the drop-down list of participating institutions and creating a username and password of your choice.
+You may register to take the RCR training modules by signing in through My Institution on the CITI Program website and selecting the University of Connecticut – Storrs & Regional Campuses from the list of participating institutions.
+Sign in using your UConn NetID.
 Doing so will allow you to enter and leave the site and complete the course at your own pace.

 - In-Person Training.
 The in-person training is intended to complement on-line training by providing further depth of content and interactive discussion around the components of RCR training.
 Thus, the online component should be completed prior to attending any in-person sessions.
 Acceptable training plans generally include a minimum of eight substantive hours of face-to-face instruction which can include the following topics, offered during the Fall and Spring semesters: